akmete14/MSc_project/README.md

 train = group.iloc[:n_train]
 test  = group.iloc[n_train:]
 ```
-Next, we define train and test of the features and the target and scale everything
+Next, we define train and test of the features and the target variable and scale everything
-the data and finally train the model and do the predictions.
-Moreover, save the metrics you are interested in
 ```python
 # Extract features and target variables
 X_train = train[feature_columns]